LoV432/next-openwrt-stats/README.md

    ```

 3. **wrtbwmon**:
    You can install the wrtbwmon package by uploading the .ipk file via OpenWrt's LuCI interface.
-Navigate to "System > Software," then use the "Upload Package" feature to install it.
+Navigate to "System > Software" and use the "Upload Package" feature to install it.
 You can find the package at [https://github.com/pyrovski/wrtbwmon](https://github.com/pyrovski/wrtbwmon).

-## Enabling wrtbwmon
+### Enabling wrtbwmon

 Before proceeding, you need to enable the `wrtbwmon` service.
 Run the following commands to start and enable it: